umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/GraphQL-Playground/index.md

 ![Documentation Tab in the Playground](images/docs-helper.png)

-The documentation will be automatically updated as you add new document types to match the schema you have on your project.
+The documentation will be automatically updated as you add new Document Types to match the schema you have on your project.

 ## Schema